tigoe/mqtt-examples/readme.md

 ----

 ## MQTT Clients
 The [ArduinoMqttClient](https://github.com/arduino-libraries/ArduinoMqttClient) library makes it easy to send and receive MQTT messages using WiFi-enabled Arduino models such as the Nano 33 IoT, MKR1010, MKR1000, or other third-party devices with compatible WiFi libraries.
 This repository contains examples using this library.
 Here's a [page to get you started](MqttClientSender/readme.md).

 There are many other Arduino MQTT libraries.
 Joël Gähwiler's [arduino-mqtt](https://github.com/256dpi/arduino-mqtt) is another good example.
 There are examples for many programming environments, like [node.js](https://github.com/mqttjs/MQTT.js/), [Processing](https://github.com/256dpi/processing-mqtt) (also by Joël Gähwiler) and more.

 For JavaScript clients, the [Eclipse PAHO library](https://www.eclipse.org/paho/index.php?page=clients/js/index.php) is an excellent library.
 It sends MQTT messages over webSockets.
 Many MQTT brokers support websocket connections.
 For example, here are the connection details for [test.mosquitto.org](https://test.mosquitto.org/) and [shiftr.io](https://docs.shiftr.io/interfaces/mqtt/), both mentioned below.
 There is a [p5.js](https://p5js.org/) example using Eclipse PAHO in this repository as well.
 Here's a [link that introduces it](p5js-mqtt-client/readme.md).
 You can see it in action at [this link](https://tigoe.github.io/mqtt-examples/p5js-mqtt-client/public/index.html).

+## Air Quality Index Clients

+There is also a second p5.js example in this directory that [receives MQTT messages](https://tigoe.github.io/mqtt-examples/p5js-mqtt-client/AQISensorReceiver/index.html) from an [SGP30 air quality sensor example](https://github.com/tigoe/mqtt-examples/tree/master/MqttClientAQISender) for the Arduino Nano 33 IoT.
+Here is a [link to the code for the p5.js client](https://github.com/tigoe/mqtt-examples/tree/master/p5js-mqtt-client/AQISensorReceiver).
+This pair of examples is designed to show how to send and receive JSON.

+## Web MIDI Client

+There is also an example here that combines [p5.js](https://p5js.org) with the [Web MIDI API](https://www.w3.org/TR/webmidi/), sending MIDI messages over an MQTT broker.
+It's called [mqtt-midi-client](p5-mqtt-client/mqtt-midi-client).

 ## MQTT Brokers
 There are a number of MQTT brokers you can use, the most popular is [mosquitto](http://mosquitto.org/).
 You can run mosquitto on your own computer or server, or you can use [test.mosquitto.org](https://test.mosquitto.org/) as a test broker.
-[Shiftr.io](https://shiftr.io/try) is another MQTT test broker, with a graphic interface so you can see a graph of clients and topics.
+[Shiftr.io](https://next.shiftr.io/try) is another MQTT test broker, with a graphic interface so you can see a graph of clients and topics.
 These examples use shiftr.io as their test broker.